Decision-making with Speculative Opponent Models

-\textbf{Actor-Critic method.} The actor-critic algorithm \citep{konda2000actor} is a subclass of policy gradient methods \citep{silver2014deterministic}.
+\textbf{Actor-Critic method.} The actor-critic algorithm ~\cite{konda2000actor} is a subclass of policy gradient methods ~\cite{silver2014deterministic}.
 It has been widely used for tackling complex tasks.
 The algorithm consists of two components.
 The $critic$ $Q_\phi^\pi$ estimates the true action-value function $Q^\pi(s, a)$ that represents the expected return of taking action $a$ in state $s$ and then following policy $\pi$.
-It adjusts the parameters $\phi$ with an appropriate policy evaluation algorithm such as temporal-difference learning \citep{sutton2018reinforcement}.
-With the critic, the $actor$ adjusts the parameter $\theta$ of the agent's policy $\pi_\theta$ by applying the policy gradient theorem \citep{sutton2000policy}:
+It adjusts the parameters $\phi$ with an appropriate policy evaluation algorithm such as temporal-difference learning \cite{sutton2018reinforcement}.
+With the critic, the $actor$ adjusts the parameter $\theta$ of the agent's policy $\pi_\theta$ by applying the policy gradient theorem \cite{sutton2000policy}:

-In the multi-agent scenarios, the actor-critic algorithm is applied to learn optimal policy for each agent.
-To stabilize the training, the common approach is to follow the centralized training and decentralized execution (CTDE) setting \citep{hernandez2019survey}, where it commonly assumes that the agent $i$'s action-value function $Q_i^{\pi_i}(o_1, \dots, o_n, a_1,\dots,a_n)$ takes as input the joint observation and joint action of the agents in the same controlled team. {The gradient {of the policy for agent $i$ is given as:}}
+In multi-agent scenarios, the actor-critic algorithm is applied to learn the optimal policy for each agent.
+To stabilize the training, it is common to adopt the centralized training and decentralized execution (CTDE) setting \cite{hernandez2019survey}, where the agent $i$'s action-value function $Q_i^{\pi_i}(\mathbf{o}, \mathbf{a})$ takes as input the joint observation and joint action of the agents in the same controlled team. {The gradient {of the policy for agent $i$ is given as:}}

-\textbf{Distributional reinforcement learning.} Unlike traditional RL whose target is to maximize the expected total return, distributional RL \citep{bellemare2017distributional} explicitly considers the randomness of the return distribution.
+\textbf{Distributional reinforcement learning.} Unlike traditional RL whose target is to maximize the expected total return, distributional RL \cite{bellemare2017distributional} explicitly considers the randomness of the return distribution.
 The expected discounted return $Q^{\pi}$ can be written as:

-where $s_t \sim P(\cdot|s_{t-1},a_{t-1}), a_t \sim \pi(\cdot|s_t), s_0= s, a_0 =a$. $Z^{\pi}(s, a)$ is the return distribution, covering all sources of intrinsic randomness including reward function, state transition, stochastic policy sampling, and systematic stochasticity.
+where $s_t \sim P(\cdot|s_{t-1},a_{t-1}), a_t \sim \pi(\cdot|s_t), s_0= s, a_0 =a$. $Z^{\pi}(s, a)$ is the return distribution, covering all sources of intrinsic randomness, including reward function, state transition, stochastic policy sampling, and systematic stochasticity.
 In the distributional RL, we directly model the random return $Z^{\pi}(s,a)$ instead of its expectation.
-The distributional Bellman equation can be defined as,
+The distributional Bellman equation can be defined as:

 where $\overset{D}{=}$ means the two sides of the equation are distributed according to the same law, $P^{\pi}Z(s,a)\overset{D}{=} Z(S',A')$ and $S' \sim P(\cdot|s,a)$, $A' \sim \pi(\cdot|S')$.